pierrot-lc/website/supply/posts/2024-09-02_tuto-gnn/tuto-gnn.md

 $$

 Using [`jax.ops`][jax-ops] is much harder to read when encountered for the first time but it basically does exactly what we want.
-You should be able to tweak this implementation to suit your needs.
+We give an array of values to which we want to apply the aggregation operation and an array of indices.
+The aggregation is then computed over the grouped values (segments) defined by the indices.

-**Take care of default values!** If a node id is not present in `segment_ids`, it will be filled with some default value that depends on the `jax.ops` used.
-For example, `jax.ops.segment_max` will fill missing values with `-inf`.
-This is probably not what you want!
+**Take care of default values!** If a node index is not present in `segment_ids`, it will be filled with some default value that depends on the `jax.ops` used.
+For example, `jax.ops.segment_max` will fill missing values with `-inf`, this is probably not what you want!

 Here's a general aggregation implementation that covers everything: